 - Undergraduate GPA of at least 3.00

-- A four-year undergraduate degree in engineering related field of desired graduate program.
+- A four-year undergraduate degree in the engineering-related field of the desired graduate program.

 - Application form and fee

 - Transcript(s) from all colleges and universities attended

 - Three letters of recommendation (preferably from recent instructors)

 Requirements for International Students

 All admission policies and requirements for domestic students apply to international students along with the following:

 - Demonstrate English Language Proficiency